kas-gui/kas/ROADMAP.md

 ### 0.6.0 — Nov 2020

 A continuation of the work on text, with intial support for rich text, exemplified via a Markdown parser.
-Bold, italic and underline highlighting is now supported within texts, along with font-size adjustments.
+Underline and strike-through may be applied to texts at draw-time, and font adjustments (size, bold/italic and font family) may be applied as part of text layout.

 To allow retrieval of data from temporary (dialog) windows, the `Window::on_drop` method was added.